benchmark-urbanism/cityseer-api/docs/metrics/networks.md

 Maps decay parameters $-\beta$ to equivalent distance thresholds $d_{max}$ at the specified cutoff weight $w_{min}$.

 ::: danger Caution
-It is generally not necessary to use this method directly.
-This method will be called internally when invoking [Network_Layer](/metrics/networks.html#network-layer) or [Network_Layer_From_nX](/metrics/networks.html#network-layer-from-nx).
+It is generally not necessary to utilise this method directly.
+It will be called internally, if necessary, when invoking [Network_Layer](/metrics/networks.html#network-layer) or [Network_Layer_From_nX](/metrics/networks.html#network-layer-from-nx).
 :::

 <FuncHeading>Parameters</FuncHeading>